 Tips for Using this Cute Family Chore Chart

-Before you start using this chore chart for your family, you will want to make a list of all the household chores that need to be done.
+Before you start using this chore chart for your family, you will want to make a list of all the daily household chores that need to be done.
 Then, decide who is going to take care of each one.

 - Taking out the trash